 Charles Walker Band

-Grounded in blues, the band has refined their unique sound into Neo-Funk, a fusion of funk, r&b and Motown.
-They have been compared to a wide array of musicians (Sly and the Family Stone, Sharon Jones and the Dap Kings, George Clinton and Parliment Funkadelics, James Brown), but their music retains deep gospel influences and positive lyrical messages.
+Grounded in soul, the Charles Walker Band has refined their unique sound into Neo-Funk, a fusion of funk, r&b and soul infused with melodic pop influences.
+Though compared to an array of musicians (Prince, Sharon Jones and the Dap Kings, George Clinton, and James Brown), their music retains deep gospel influences and positive lyrical messages.

-Growing up, Walker was influenced by artists like Luther Allison, Stevie Wonder, and Prince.
-He has synthesized those influences in a bit of witchery, adding in his own ever-growing musical and personal maturity.
+Growing up, Walker was influenced by Luther Allison, Stevie Wonder, and Prince.
+He synthesized those influences while contributing his own ever-growing musical and personal maturity into the CWB sound.
 Walker has played saxophone since the sixth grade, when a music teacher said, despite his protests, he had the perfect mouth for it.
 He continued his training on sax and keys throughout college, participating in the prestigious UW Eau Claire jazz program.

-As a testament to their live magic, the group has opened for numerous national acts including Earth Wind & Fire, Aaron Neville, Robert Cray, BB King, Richard Marx, Eddie Shaw (Howlin Wolf’s Sax Player), Booker T, Cameo and Bernard Allison.
+As a testament to their live magic, the group has opened for national acts including Earth Wind & Fire, Aaron Neville, Robert Cray, BB King, Richard Marx, Eddie Shaw (Howlin Wolf’s Sax Player), Booker T, Cameo and Bernard Allison.
 The ensemble has been featured on Fox News, NBC “Live in the Morning,” nationally syndicated “Discover Wisconsin,” and was the featured artist on the Blues Revue (2010) and Soul Bag (2007) sampler CDs and has been nominated four years in a row for best soul/r&b act in Wisconsin by WAMI, winning the award in 2013.